virginiac32/full-stack-project/README.md

 ## Credits

 Credits and thanks go to my instructors and peers at App Academy.

+Artwork seed images and information were provided by the The Met, under the CC0 license.

 Magnifying Glass graphic by <a href="http://www.flaticon.com/authors/freepik">freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Check out the new logo that I created on <a href="http://logomakr.com" title="Logo Maker">LogoMaker.com</a> https://logomakr.com/9c0hn79c0hn7